Clean Air Network: Community Outreach

-The Clean Air Network greatly focuses on dispersing information about air pollution through various facets in order to reach a great demographic.
 In the spring of 2011, CAN joined up with Sotheby's and 40 international artists to hold a Clean Air Auction, the first of its kind and scale in Asia.
 Environmentally-themed artwork was on display in IFC's oval atrium in March and subsequently auctioned in April at Sotheby's Hong Kong Contemporary Asian Art Spring Auction at the Hong Kong Convention and Exhibition Center.
 The auction ended with the sale of 42 lots and raised a total of $2.2 million.